kragen/derctuo/segments-and-blocks.md

 at leaf objects, requiring LOOM to refetch the on-disk object to find the long Oop they're supposed to refer to.

-Their short-Oop mechanism is table-based, unlike HotSpot's short-Oop mechanism, which represents a 64-bit object pointer as a 36-bit (?) offset from a global heap base address, shifted right by 4 (?) bits and thus stored in a 32-bit word.
+Their short-Oop mechanism is table-based, unlike HotSpot's compressed-Oop mechanism, which represents a 64-bit object pointer as a 36-bit (?) offset from a global heap base address, shifted right by 4 (?) bits and thus stored in a 32-bit word.
 This permits relocation of objects when their 4-word leaves are replaced by full-fledged resident objects after being brought in from disk.

-It's unclear to me how LOOM's on-disk garbage collection was supposed to work.
+LOOM used reference counting for garbage collection, both on disk and in RAM.

 Running on microcontrollers
 ---------------------------